Contents

 Acanthus (Acanthus mollis L.) is a spectacular plant that does not go unnoticed and that fills any corner with green.
 Its flowers are just as striking as its leaves, both for the color and for the elegant aesthetics of its flowery rod.

-It is a beautiful ornamental plant, widely used in decoration and gardening, for its large size, its flower, showy and original, its robust appearance and the elegant and voluminous bearing of all its leaves.
+It is a beautiful ornamental plant, widely used in decoration and gardening, for its large size, its flower, showy and original, its robust appearance and the elegant and voluminous appearance of all its leaves.

 Acanthus medicinal properties